 Haus aperitif flavors

 There are several Haus aperitif flavors available on their site.
-And they are continually creating new flavor profiles.
+And they will hopefully continue to come out with more.
+We’ll see in the next few months what the new owners are all about.

 Citrus Flower